-Every six months one each of lower A, B and C line must be tested for minimum 45 % of the rated strength.
-If the line fails under the load test or does not return to its specified length all the corresponding lines must be replaced (e.g. if the line is rated 100 kg. it must withhold 45 kg. or more)
+One line of each line group (a, b, c, upper and lower) must be tested for minimum 50% of the rated strength. if the line fails under the load test or does not return to its specified length all the corresponding lines must be replaced. never replace lines with different diameter or type of lines as all gliders were flight and load tested for safety in their original configuration.
+Changing line diameter/strengths can have dangerous / fatal consequences.

-Professional use of gliders: Towing, tandem, schooling and competition flying requires more frequent line inspection and replacement of A, B, C and brake lines.
+Professional use of gliders: towing, tandem, schooling and competition flying requires more frequent line inspection and replacement of A, B, C, D and brake lines.

-For replacement lines please refer to our online direct line services.
+For replacement lines please refer to our online direct line service.